janul/chapter10-review/chapter10.md

 The assertion is only as good as the identity management and security practices behind it.

-* Level of protection: The OP wants the website to protect the data.
+* Level of protection (LOP): The OP wants the website to protect the data.
 Most RP's will write data to their database.
 Using federated identity, RP's don't need the secret credentials (e.g. passwords), but it is common for RP's to create a local account for each person to track